wilsond-gds/vsc-learn/README.md

 # vsc-learn

-learning how to use vsc and git
+This is where we are learning how to use vsc and git together through visual studio code.